-We’ve made tremendous progress in protecting them from decades of slaughter and they are currently protected in the U.S.—but sea lions and seals are still scapegoated for fish declines that have resulted from overfishing.
+They are currently protected in the U.S., but sea lions and seals are still scapegoated for fish declines that have resulted from overfishing.
 Many Alaskan species are also threatened by habitat loss and the decline in polar ice where they’ve traditionally lived.
 It’s important to keep protections under the Marine Mammal Protection Act strong for both sea lions and seals.

 Seal milk contains lots and lots of fat, which is why their roly-poly babies can put on multiple pounds a day while they’re nursing.

 By refusing to consume or serve any product containing shark fin, you will help drastically reduce the demand for this "delicacy," thereby protecting vulnerable shark species from extinction.